The infinitesimal projective rigidity under Dehn filling: The function on the deformation space

 \begin{proof}[Proof of Theorem~\ref{thm:fillingstrong}] As $M$ is infinitesimally projectively rigid, by Lemma~\ref{lem:almosteveryslope} we can choose a set of slopes $\mu=\mu_1\cup\cdots \cup \mu_k$, so that is exact.
 By the long exact sequence of the pair $(M,\mu)$, since $\dim \mathfrak{v}^{\Ad \rho_0(\mu_j)}=3$, this is equivalent to saying that $\dim H^1(M,\mu;\mathfrak{v}_{\Ad\rho_0})=3 k$.
-By analyticity and lower semicontinuity of the dimension of the cohomology, the hypothesis of Proposition~\ref{prop:conerigid} holds true. \end{proof}
+By analyticity and upper semi-continuity of the dimension of the cohomology, the hypothesis of Proposition~\ref{prop:conerigid} holds true. \end{proof}

+\begin{proof}[Proof of Theorem~\ref{thm:fromonetomany}] To simplify, we first assume that the infinitesimally projectively rigid Dehn filling can be connected to the complete structure by a family of cone manifold structures of cone angle $\alpha\in [0, 2\pi]$, where $\alpha=2\pi$ corresponds to the Dehn filling and $\alpha=0$ to the complete structure.
+Notice that this is the case of the Dehn fillings provided by Hodgson and Kerckhoff in their estimation of the size of the hyperbolic Dehn filling space \cite{HodgsonKerckhoff} (hence of all but at most 60 Dehn fillings).